 The American School of Creative Science, now co-located with the UK curriculum International School of Creative Science at Nad Al Sheba, is part of BEAM Education's family of schools.
-There are two other American Schools of Creative Science, one in Al Layyah, and one in Maliha.
-In June 2020, BEAM announced that students from the Layyah campus would transfer to the Maliha campus for one year from September 2020 for cost-saving reasons.
+There are two other American Schools of Creative Science, one in Al Layyah, and one in Maliha. reasons.

-In June 2022, the KHDA's DSIB inspection team issued the Inspection report for the 2021-22 academic year for the American School of Creative Science.
-Last inspected in 2019-2020 just prior to the halt of all inspections due to the Covid 19 pandemic, when it achieved an Acceptable rating for the second time, the American School of Creative Science has retained the same rating in the latest inspection round.
+In April 2023, the KHDA's DSIB inspection team issued the Inspection report for the 2022-23 academic year for the American School of Creative Science.
+Last inspected in 2021-2022 after the halt of all inspections due to the Covid 19 pandemic, when it achieved an Acceptable rating for the second time, the American School of Creative Science was awarded a Good rating in the latest inspection round.
 Full details can be found here.

 At the time of the DSIB inspection in May 2022, ASCS Nad Al Sheba offered an education to some 433 children aged 4-14 years from KG1 up to Grade 8, with classes separated by gender from Grade 4.
 Student numbers have fallen by one quarter since the previous KHDA inspection in 2018-19, but there has been significant growth in UAE nationals who represent over 50% of the student body, with the remainder from mainly Arab families.